You can have control or you can have connection, but you cannot have both." — Terry Real

 Slowing Down the Reactivity

-We can’t fix what we can’t catch.
-I help you slow down the interaction so we can spot the exact moment you get triggered.
-Instead of reacting on autopilot, you learn to pause, regulate, and choose a response that invites connection rather than pushing it away.
+We cannot fix what we cannot catch.
+I help you slow down the interaction so we can identify the exact moment things go sideways.
+You learn to pause, regulate, and choose a response that moves toward connection rather than away from it.

 Closing the Gap Between Intention and Impact